“Should I get my real estate license? How do I find out how to become a real estate agent?”

 One of the top tips I have seen is also one of the simplest.
 Get a name tag proclaiming your real estate agent status and wear it everywhere.
 People won’t know what you do until you tell them.

-An open house is one of the best ways to put your face in front of potential buyers, many of whom are not currently working with a real estate agent.
+Treat your listings like marketing tools, too.
+Your “For Sale” sign that you plant in the yard is an advertisement.
+And an open house is one of the best ways to put your face in front of potential buyers, many of whom are not currently working with a real estate agent.
 When they walk in your door, be prepared to wow them with your expertise.